 - For mirrors with one central hook: Transfer this measurement (the distance from top of frame to hanger) onto your wall by measuring down from the central point.
 Make a mark where you need your picture hook.

 For mirrors with two hooks: Place some low-tack masking tape between your two pre-attached hangers on the mirror and mark exactly where the hangers lie.
 Mark a point halfway between the two measurements on the tape.
 Measure down from your central point on the wall (with the distance from top of frame to hangers) and place the tape underneath with the two central points matching up.
 Make your two marks where you’ll need your picture hooks.

 - For lightweight frames, picture hooks are the perfect tool to get the job done.
-Remember to ensure the actual hooks will sit where you’ve marked rather than the nail so you get the desired finish.

 - Hang your mirror and check it’s perfect with a spirit level – readjust if necessary.